cherylkc/catalog-service/docs/books/tutorials/fetching-a-book-by-property.md

 You can now try fetching books using another property if you'd like to play around a bit more with this.
 This functionality allows you to efficiently search for and retrieve books based on specific criteria, making it easier to manage and organize your collection.

-For more detailed information about WordHoard and its other nifty features, check out our [documentation](/docs/index.md).
+For more detailed information about Wordhoard and its other nifty features, check out our [documentation](/docs/index.md).

 ### Related resources